geelweb/dotvim/README.md

  * pr :         print\_r debug
  * die :        die debug (with var\_export)
  * class :      class declaration with constructor
- * classN :     class declaration with a constructor with N params (N from 1 to 3)
  * cp :         class property
  * cm :         class method without params
- * cmN :        class method with N params (N from 1 to 3)
  * fn :         function without params
- * fnN :        function with N params (N from 1 to 3)

 ### Python files